littleadam/AI_GenAI/README.md

-This space contains all the AI works from me.
+This space contains all the AI works from me , including RAG, Fine-tuning, prompt engineering, Transformers,word to vec etc.

 I will create a seperate repository for machine learning.